lsolano/docs/adapter/Tips-And-Tricks.md

 #### Verbosity
 This controls the outputs from the adapter to the Visual Studio Output/Tests window.
 A higher number includes the information from the lower numbers.
-It now has the following actual levels:
+It has the following actual levels:

+-1 : Quiet mode.
+Only shows errors and warnings.

-0 : Default, lowest verbosity
+0 : Default, normal information verbosity

 1-3: Some more information from setting are output (in particular regarding parallelization)